mtik00/invoicer/README.md

 *   Invoice themes:
     order of precedence: invoice theme, customer theme, invoice theme in profile, the site theme in the user profile, and finally `app.config['W3_THEME']`.

+# Customer Emails
+You have a case (like I do) where an invoice should be sent to multiple people.
+Invoicer handles this by allowing you to use `|` in between multiple names at a server.
+For example, `mary|tim@example.com` would be expanded to the following list of email addresses:
+    `['mary@example.com', 'tim@example.com']`
+Each of these addresses will be put on the `to` line of the email.